Portion/Yield:Makes about 50 biscuits

 - 150g (prepared weight) roasted, shelled chestnuts, roughly chopped (see Cook’s Note)

 - 130g fresh whole cranberries

-Turn the chilled dough out onto a floured work surface, divide into two even logs 28cm long x 5cm wide, place the two logs onto the lined baking tray with 10cm gap between the two to allow them to cook evenly and not get stuck together.
+Turn the chilled dough out on to a floured work surface, then divide it in half and roll each portion into a sausage or log shape, each about 28cm long and 5cm diameter.
+Place the 2 logs on to the prepared baking sheet, leaving a 10cm gap between them to allow them to cook evenly and not get stuck together during baking.

-Let the biscuit logs cool on a cooling rack for 30 minutes.
-Turn the oven down to 160°C. Cut the logs into 1cm thick slices and place the slices on two baking trays, place them in the preheated oven for 25–30 minutes turn them once during the cooking period, bake the biscotti until dry but not too dark in colour.
+Remove from the oven, transfer the biscuit logs to a wire rack and leave to cool for 30 minutes.
+Turn the oven temperature down to 160°C/Gas Mark 3.
+Line 2 large baking sheets with non-stick baking paper.
+Cut the biscuit logs into 1cm-thick slices and place the slices on the prepared baking sheets.
+Bake in the oven for 25–30 minutes, turning them over once about halfway through, until the biscotti are dry but are not too dark in colour.

 Remove from the oven, transfer them to a wire rack and leave to cool completely.
 Store in an airtight container in a cool, dry place for up to a week.
 Dust the tops with icing sugar just before serving and serve them with a glass of mulled wine or Vin Santo.

 If you don’t have fresh roasted chestnuts, you can use cooked chestnuts from a vacuum pack instead (the texture will be slightly different but perfectly acceptable).